 Construction Contract Agreement & Different Ways of Contracting

-A construction contract agreement is an agreement between the owner and the contractor in the construction industry.
-It specifies the provisions and demonstrates which parties will participate in the construction project.
+A construction contract agreement is an agreement between the owner and the contractor that determines the terms and conditions for construction works.
+It specifies the provisions and demonstrates what work needs to be done and which parties will participate in the construction project.
 There are several ways in which a prospective contractor can participate in a construction contract.
 Some examples are listed below:

 Main Contractor (General Contractor)